liadomide/EduPack/README.md

 ## Then start TVB

-EduPack set up a new icon down to the right in the TVB menu.
-Click it and it will interactively guide you through the use of TVB.
+EduPack resides under a new icon down to the right in the TVB menu.
+First click "Project" or "Simulator" and then the EduPack icon and it will interactively guide you through the use of TVB.

 ## Help us make it better